 HDV: What You NEED to Know!
 The Complete Guide

-How to Shoot, Edit and Distribute HDV: The Complete, up to Date Guide to Working with the HDV Format
+How to Shoot, Edit and Distribute HDV: The Complete, Up-to-date Guide to Working with the HDV Format